MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 These spacings are used in derivative calculations so that curvature is computed in physical units.

+Once the grid has been populated, the `z` coordinates of atoms assigned to each cell are collected to form a height field over the grid.

 .. note::
   Unless the user provides a different input, MembraneCurvature will determine